BramHamaekers/aoc-2021/reflection.md

 ## Day 5:
 Made use of own sparse matrix class to solve the puzzle.
 Probably going to try using my own datastructures more in future puzzles.

+## Day 6:
+Once again made use of my own class.
+Very happy with the result as the solution is instant and today was an optimisation problem.